marcelpetrick/DevNotes/BeenThereSeenThat/20220705_EdgeMLSeries_EdgeImpulse_Munich_Day1/README.md

 ### presentation round
 * Marcel Petrick, team lead for the application software
 * Data Modul: creates custom-tailored solutions for SBCs, displays, especially touch displays for european companies; discussing the AI strategy for the next years. team lead for the application software for embedded devices. lots of HMI-solutions could benefit from additional ways to input data; gestures?
-* out of my own interest I played in my freetime with edgeimpulse on a microbit v2; quite impressive; keyword recognition - support of the platform to enable me as non-native software engineer to create ML.model was impressive
+* out of my own interest I played in my free time with edgeimpulse on a microbit v2; quite impressive; keyword recognition - support of the platform to enable me as non-native software engineer to create ML model was impressive

 ### to check
 * definition of time-series (any events, sampling rates)?